Brooke Burke: Personal life

 On November 8, 2012, Burke announced she had thyroid cancer and underwent surgery to remove her thyroid.
 She became the face of the American Cancer Society's "Bucket List" campaign in 2014.

+As of October 2020 it was revealed Burke had been in a relationship with Scott Rigsby, founding partner of an entrepreneurial real estate services firm, since August 2019.